halixness/visgator/README.md

 4. Attend to all the ERP sequences (each is a sequence of text-informed visual tokens) in addition to a learnable regression token and project this to predict the final bounding box ([ERP-Attention](#erpattention)).

 ### <a name="preprocessing"></a> 1.
 Preprocessing
 The dataset is initially pre-processed to expand captions to [SceneGraphs](https://en.wikipedia.org/wiki/Scene_graph).
-With `visgator.datasets.refcocog._generator.Generator.generate()`, each image annotation is parsed through a `visgator.utils.graph.SpacySceneGraphParser` ([reference](https://github.com/vacancy/SceneGraphParser)): entities and relationships between them are identified and stored in a graph object.
+With `visgator.datasets.refcocog._generator.Generator.generate()`, each image annotation is parsed through a `visgator.utils.graph.SpacySceneGraphParser` ([reference](https://github.com/vacancy/SceneGraphParser)) or a Large Language Model ([reference](https://huggingface.co/tiiuae/falcon-7b-instruct)): entities and relationships between them are identified and stored in a graph object.
 The generator encodes each dataset sample as a tuple of `(image_path, caption, graph)`.

 ```python -m visgator --phase generate --config config/example.yaml```